 The process of making these hazardous materials less dangerous for the environment depends on the materials themselves since not all toxic waste can be treated using a common method.
 You have to keep EPA guidelines in mind while you do this.

 Start by replacing your current fleet of trucks with more efficient models.
 If you use rail transport, consider using electric or hydrogen-powered trains.
 If you have a large number of goods that need to be transported between ports, consider using sea vessels instead of trucks or trains.
-They’re much more fuel efficient.
+They’re much more fuel efficient and promote sustainable delivery.

 A sustainable and environment friendly supply chain can benefit both your company and the environment and climate change.
 By making eco-friendly business decisions, you can reduce your carbon footprint and save money in the long run.